pratt-sark/basic_client_server_demo/README.md

     node server.js
     ```

     This command will start the server at http://localhost:3000/.
+Change it to any port number you feel like using.

 5. **Open `index.html` in a web browser.**
 6. **Click the "Send Request to Server" button to see the server's response.**